Marriott has an almost unimaginable portfolio of 7,300+ hotels worldwide, spread out across a whopping 131 countries.

 Additionally, American Express offers the ultra-premium and business credit card versions, while Chase offers the premium and mass consumer credit card versions of the Marriott Bonvoy co-branded cards.

 You can earn up to 6 Marriott Bonvoy points per dollar with these incredibly useful cards, which makes it easy to earn 100,000 Marriott Bonvoy points in 90 days!

-You automatically receive Marriott Bonvoy Gold status when you hold the Marriott Bonvoy Brilliant card and Silver status when you hold the Marriott Bonvoy Business card, Marriott Boundless card, and the Marriott Bold card.
+You automatically receive Marriott Bonvoy Platinum status when you have the Marriott Bonvoy Brilliant card, Marriott Bonvoy Gold status when you hold the Marriott Bonvoy Business card or Marriott Bonvoy Bevy™ American Express® Card, and Silver status when you hold the Marriott Boundless card and the Marriott Bold card.